OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 ### Naming configuration transform files {#Configurationfiles-Namingconfigurationtransformfiles}

 This feature will run your configuration transforms based on looking for transform files named with the following conventions.
-The configuration transformation files can either be named `*.Release.config`, or `*.&lt;Environment&gt;.config` and will be executed in this order:
+The configuration transformation files can either be named `*.Release.config`, or `*.<Environment>.config` and will be executed in this order:

 1. `*.Release.config`
-2. `*.&lt;Environment&gt;.config`
+2. `*.<Environment>.config`

 For an **ASP.NET Web Application**, suppose you have the following files in your package: